bbrewington/docs.getdbt.com/website/docs/reference/resource-configs/teradata-configs.md

 ## Unit testing
 * Unit testing is supported in dbt-teradata, allowing users to write and execute unit tests using the dbt test command.
-  * For detailed guidance, refer to the dbt documentation.
+  * For detailed guidance, refer to the [dbt unit tests documentation](/docs/build/documentation).

 * QVCI must be enabled in the database to run unit tests for views.
   * Additional details on enabling QVCI can be found in the General section.